 Young Survivors Lead Walk to End Sexual Violence against Girls, Boys and Adolescents in Bolivia

-Last week we were proud to join our partner Centro Una Brisa de Esperanza (CUBE), and GENEROSITY of GIRLS Fund grantee, in Bolivia for events celebrating the National Day of Solidarity with Victims of Sexual Assault and Against Sexual Violence Against Children and Adolescents (Día Nacional de la Solidaridad con las Víctimas de Agresiones Sexuales y en contra de la Violencia Sexual en Niñas, Niños y Adolescentes).
+Last week, on 8-9 August, 2019, we were proud to join our partner Centro Una Brisa de Esperanza (CUBE), and GENEROSITY of GIRLS Fund grantee, in Bolivia for events celebrating the National Day of Solidarity with Victims of Sexual Assault and Against Sexual Violence Against Children and Adolescents (Día Nacional de la Solidaridad con las Víctimas de Agresiones Sexuales y en contra de la Violencia Sexual en Niñas, Niños y Adolescentes).
 The Women of Justice Awards on August 8th and the Walk Against Sexual Violence Against Children and Young People on August 9th were a tremendous success.

 The events were organized by the Network of Girls, Boys and Adolescents Against Sexual Violence (La Red de Niños, Niñas y Adolescentes contra la Violencia Sexual, NNAs-COVISE).